-We then compute a surprise as the difference between these expectations and the additional APP amount effectively announced by the ECB, which happened 7 times (initial announcement in January 2015 followed by 6 recalibrations).
-More specifically, we compute surprises as the difference at each relevant Governing Council between the median additional purchases expected and the additional purchases effectively announced by the ECB.
+We then compute a surprise as the difference between the additional purchases effectively announced by the ECB and the median additional purchases expected by market participants.9 Since there is no Governing Council meeting where the median expectation pointed to an increase in asset purchases while none was announced, we obtain 7 surprises (initial announcement in January 2015 followed by 6 recalibrations).

 Figure 2 shows the distribution of additional amount expectations across market participants ahead of 3 major announcement dates.
 Interestingly, the dispersion of expectations varies considerably: while some (small) recalibrations seem perfectly consensual (e.g. June 2018), the most important recalibrations in terms of amount take place with a larger uncertainty.
 In September 2019 the 25/75 percentiles of expectations lay between Eur 300 and 500 billion, with min and max between Eur 200 and 700 billion.